 Palio di Siena – A famous horse race that takes place annually on July 2, and again on August 16 in the heart of Siena.
 Ten horses and bareback riders don colors to represent the city’s ten wards (known as contradas) as they race around Piazza del Campo.

-Mercantia in Certaldo – For five days in mid-July, July 10-14 in 2019, this international street festival brings theater, circus, and comedy street performances to the charming town of Certaldo.
+Mercantia in Certaldo – For 5 days in mid-July, this international street festival brings theater, circus, and comedy street performances to the charming town of Certaldo.

 Bolgheri Festival – This event, typically held over the last few days of July through the first half of August in the coastal town of Bolgheri, features a rich program of artistic events and concerts featuring top Italian and international names, along with plenty of DOC wines.